"Mumbett" (manuscript draft), by Catharine Maria Sedgwick, 1853

 Sedgwick's novels portray the American domestic scene and are often laced with a moral purpose.
 Her other works include Hope Leslie (1827), The Linwoods: or "Sixty Years Since" in America (1835), The Poor Rich Man, and the Rich Poor Man (1835), Married or Single?
 (1857), and Letters from Abroad to Kindred at Home (1841) written after a fifteen-month trip abroad in 1839-1840.
 (Footnote 1)

-Sedgwick was very close to her nurse, Elizabeth "Mumbet" Freeman, and this manuscript reflects her love and respect for the former slave.
-In it, Sedgwick describes Mumbet helping a poor black child - her sister Lizzie - who appealed to Mumbet's master, John Ashley, for assistance; her request to Judge Sedgwick and her fight for freedom; and her subsequent lifelong service to the Sedgwick family, including her loyal defense of the Sedgwick home during Shays's Rebellion in 1787.
+This manuscript reflects Sedgwick’s affection and respect for her former nurse.
+In it, Sedgwick describes Freeman’s years of enslavement in the household of Col. John and Hannah Ashley; her request to Judge Theodore Sedgwick and her fight for freedom; and her subsequent employment with the Sedgwick family, including her defense of the Sedgwick home during Shays's Rebellion in 1787.

-Mumbet was the first slave to be freed in Massachusetts as a result of the Bill of Rights to the 1780 state constitution.
-Following the decision that granted her freedom, Mumbet became the paid domestic servant of Theodore and Pamela Sedgwick and their children.
-She was greatly loved and respected by the Sedgwick family, and through her work in the household she was also able to achieve a certain level of financial independence.
-Before her death on December 28, 1829, she managed to purchase a small home of her own.
+Freeman was the first enslaved person to be emancipated in Massachusetts as a result of the Bill of Rights to the 1780 state constitution.
+Following the decision that granted her freedom, she became the paid domestic servant of Theodore and Pamela Sedgwick and their children.
+She was greatly loved and respected by the Sedgwick family, and through her work in the household she was able to achieve financial independence and purchased a home of her own in Stockbridge.
+At the time of her death, she was the second largest Black landowner in Stockbridge.
+(Footnote 2)

-Elizabeth "Mumbet" Freeman is buried next to Catharine Maria Sedgwick in the Sedgwick family plot in Stockbridge, Massachusetts, where the family moved from Sheffield in 1785.
-She is the only non-Sedgwick to be buried in the "Sedgwick Pie," a series of concentric circles of family headstones with Theodore and Pamela Sedgwick in the center.
+Elizabeth Freeman is buried next to Catharine Maria Sedgwick in the Sedgwick family plot in Stockbridge, Massachusetts, where the family moved from Sheffield in 1785.
+She is the only non-family member to be buried in the "Sedgwick Pie," a series of concentric circles of family headstones with Theodore and Pamela Sedgwick in the center.
 Her epitaph, written by Charles Sedgwick, son of Theodore, reads:

 ELIZABETH FREEMAN, known by the name of MUMBET died Dec.
 28 1829.
 Her supposed age was 85 years.
 She was born a slave and remained a slave for nearly thirty years.
 She could neither read nor write, yet in her own sphere she had no superior nor equal.
 She neither wasted time, nor property.
 She never violated a trust, nor failed to perform a duty.
 In every situation of domestic trial, she was the most efficient helper, and the tenderest friend.
 Good mother fare well.